-Effective August I, 2022, the City has organized all housing and community development activities under the Department of Housing and Community Development to foster cross functional planning and management under one umbrella.
+Effective August 1, 2022, the City has organized all housing and community development activities under the Department of Housing and Community Development to foster cross functional planning and management under one umbrella.
 Housing initiative programs within the Gainesville Community Reinvestment Area (GCRA), will transition to the Department of Housing and Community Development.
-This includes:
+This includes the following programs:

-Heartwood, Heirs Property Program, Neighborhood Paint Program, My Neighborhood Grant Program, Model Block and Attainable Housing Strategie, and the Residential Improvement Programs (Consists of CWC Partnership with GRU & Historic Home Stabilization).
+Heartwood, Heirs Property Program, Neighborhood Paint Program, My Neighborhood Grant Program, Model Block, and Attainable Housing Strategies.
+It also includes the Residential Improvement Programs, consisting of the CWC Partnership with GRU and the Historic Home Stabilization Program.